Kindle Paperwhite alternatives

 2016.
 Amazon released Kindle Paperwhite USB Audio Bundle

-Amazon has introduced a new USB audio bundle designed to enhance the accessibility features of Kindle e-Readers.
-This bundle enables users to receive audio prompts when interacting with menus and utilizes text-to-speech functionality for listening to e-books.
-The VoiceView for Kindle feature employs Amazon's natural language text-to-speech voices, providing visually impaired customers with the ability to enjoy Kindle books.
-By connecting the USB audio dongle to headphones or speakers, users can not only listen to books but also navigate the user interface using audio cues.
-Currently, the adapter is only compatible with the latest generation Kindle Paperwhite, but Amazon has plans to expand its availability to other models, such as the Kindle Voyage and Kindle Oasis, in the future.
+Amazon introduced a new USB audio package that enables Kindle e-Readers to provide audio cues when navigating menus and offers text-to-speech features for listening to e-books.
+VoiceView for Kindle, which utilizes Amazon’s natural language text-to-speech voices, also allows visually impaired users to read Kindle books.
+The USB audio adapter connects to headphones or speakers, enabling users to both listen to and navigate the interface, in addition to enjoying books.
+Currently, the new adapter is compatible only with the latest generation Kindle Paperwhite.
+Amazon indicates plans to expand compatibility to other models in the future, such as the Kindle Voyage and Kindle Oasis.

 2015.
 New $119 Kindle Paperwhite will be easy on your eyes